iosClassForBeginner/reminder_en/README.md

         }
     }

-    // We are going to assign this method to BOTH of our sliders and we will differenciate them by their tags.
+    // We are going to assign this method to BOTH of our sliders and we will differentiate them by their tags.
     // Right click drag from BOTH sliders to this function.
     @IBAction func sliderMoved(_ sender: UISlider)
     {
         // In the storyboard we have set the tags for each slider.
-Now we want to check which slider is making the request. switch sender.tag
+Now we want to check which slider is making the call. switch sender.tag
         {
         case 1: